slatedocs/slate/source/index.md

 We've published a custom build of analytics.js that pushes data to both Segment and Astronomer.
 This is useful for testing/evaluating Astronomer if you're currently a Segment user.

-We expect that some customers will choose to use both Segment and Astronomer, as our services are different.
+Additionally, some users may wish to employ both Segment and Astronomer and create a larger array of available destinations than either separately.

 # Meteor auto-events package

-If you're using Meteor and haven't instrumented your app for **user analytics** yet, you're in luck.
-Our [Meteor package](https://atmospherejs.com/astronomerio/core) will instrument your entire Meteor app automatically.
+If you're using Meteor and haven't instrumented your app for **user analytics** yet, you're in luck!
+Our [Meteor package](https://atmospherejs.com/astronomerio/core) will scan your code, identify all user events with available metadata, and instrument your entire Meteor app automatically.

 Simply type `meteor add astronomerio:core`, add configuration, and your app will emit well-formed user events automatically to the Astronomer service.
+From there you can choose where to send your user data.

 ## Alpha Test process

 ### Step 1 - Sign up for [Astronomer](https://app.astronomer.io/signup)

 We’ll use the Astronomer Data Hub service to broadcast our user events to both Google Analytics and Keen IO.
-The service also archives all events for future playback into new tools we may choose to adopt later (this isn’t 100% working yet, though).
+The service also archives all events in a separate, secure database.
+This will also allow for a future feature release enabling for historical playback into new tools you decide to use down the road.

 ### Step 2 - Sign up for [Google Analytics](https://www.google.com/analytics/)

-Every website + app should push data to Google Analytics — it provides a great value:effort ratio.
+Every website + app should push data to Google Analytics — it provides a great value/effort ratio.
-If you already have Google Analytics for your app, you can just use your current code.
-We only send Events to Google Analytics.
+If you already have Google Analytics for your app, you can just use your current code as we only send events to Google Analytics, not the standard pageviews.

-After you have your code (starts with UA-), flip on the Google Analytics integration in Astronomer, and paste in your Tracking ID .
+After you have your code (hint: it starts with UA-), flip on the Google Analytics integration in Astronomer, and paste in your Tracking ID.

 ### Step 3 - Sign up for [Keen IO](https://keen.io/signup?source=astronomer)